calvinmetcalf/intercal/README.txt

-DJGPP-specific output; and if you're running DJGPP under bash under Windows XP, you may need to either set your default command interpreter for batch files to cmd rather than command.com (by setting your SHELL environment variable, or use some better workaround that I don't know about. (command.com seems to have problems with the PATH environment variable under Windows XP when running under bash.)
+DJGPP-specific output; and if you're running DJGPP under bash under Windows XP, you may need to either set your default command interpreter for batch files to cmd rather than command.com (by setting your SHELL environment variable), or use some better workaround that I don't know about. (command.com seems to have problems with the PATH environment variable under Windows XP when running under bash.)
 Also try to make sure that you use the .sh versions of the makeick.* scripts when running under bash or a similar ported shell,